stm32-hotspot/b_u585_iota02_aws_iot/README.md

 * Build the project
 * Flash the board

+>NOTE: You might get a build error the first time you build the project.
+Just build a second time and the error will be resolved.

+>NOTE: The MAR option can be used with JITP and JITR provisioning options.

 ![alt text](<Screenshot 2025-02-26 175312-1.png>)
 ### 5.3 Provision your board
-There are three methods to provision your board with AWS
+There are multiple methods to provision your board with AWS.
+This also depends on the project configurarion you have selected.

 #### [Single Thing Provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/single-thing-provisioning.html)